evgeni/talks/fam-7years.md

 Note:
 * Ansible doesn't allow to specify dependencies on anything but other collections
+* This is fine for packages, we can express things there
 * `bindep.txt` is only used for Execution Environments

 ---